amarantha-k/cbas/_drafts/4_error.md

     FROM GleambookUsers user

-Since the ending semi-colon is mandatory for any SQL++ query, we will get a syntax error as follows:
+Since the ending semi-colon is mandatory for any SQL++ query, we will get the following syntax error:

     Error: Syntax error: In line 2 >>FROM GleambookUsers user<< Encountered <EOF> at column 24.
     ==> FROM GleambookUsers user